 8. Without these and without the publication of their results on GSE or other available public site, authors should and could not use other researchers' results.
 This paper could not be accepted and published !

 We uploaded the data to GEO before our first submission (Sep 29, 2019), the accession number is GSE139404.
+The data will be available upon publication.